 Spin off oil filter element and discard it.
-Thoroughly clean filter mounting surface and make sure new gasket is inserted in the element.
+Thoroughly clean filter mounting surface and install new element, making sure new gasket is inserted in the element.
 Apply a thin film of oil to the gasket.
 Spin element down by hand until gasket just touches mounting pad and then turn down an additional 1/2-3/4 turn.
 Do not overtighten.

 With oil in crankcase, start engine and check for leaks around filter element.
-Retighten only as much as necessary to eliminate leaks, but do not overtighten.
+Retighten only as much as necessary to eliminate leaks.
+Do not overtighten.